-1. Your child needs the maturity to sit properly in a seatbelt (i.e., they won’t try to wriggle out of it, sit improperly, lean forward in their seat or (godforbid!), unbuckle themselves while driving).
+1. Your child needs the maturity to sit properly in a safety belt (i.e., they won’t try to wriggle out of it, sit improperly, lean forward in their seat or (godforbid!), unbuckle themselves while driving).

-2. They have to be tall enough for the seatbelt to hit him in the right place (i.e., in the middle of the shoulder with the belt actually in contact with the shoulder).
-The shoulder belt positioner (or “guide”) on a belt-positioning booster brings the seatbelt down to a lower position to hit your child in the right spot.
+2. They have to be tall enough for the safety belt to hit him in the right place (i.e., in the middle of the shoulder with the belt actually in contact with the shoulder).
+The shoulder belt positioner (or “guide”) on a belt positioning booster seat brings the seat belt down to a lower position to hit your child in the right spot.

 Once these two things are checked off the list, then you can decide that it’s time to remove the harness and let him use the seatbelt.